-30 Epic Things to Do in the Cook Islands (That We Actually Tried)
+Things to Do in the Cook Islands: 30 Epic Family-Friendly Activities

-We’ve explored Rarotonga, Aitutaki, Mauke and Atiu with our kids in tow – scooters, cave pools, banyan-tree swings and all – and discovered that the Cook Islands are one of those rare places where children can still roam barefoot, locals remember your name by day two, and “island time” becomes a way of life rather than a suggestion.
+We’ve travelled through Rarotonga, Aitutaki, Mauke and Atiu with our kids in tow – scooters, cave swims, hermit crab races and all – and we found that the Cook Islands are one of those rare places where family travel still feels easy, relaxed and genuinely fun.

 #1.
 Snorkel off the shore in Rarotonga

-The half-day Muri Lagoon Cruise with snorkelling is great value, but if you feel like just a quick snorkel on your own, Oroa Beach is a top choice for those with younger kids.
-There is a great mix of sandy patches for swimming and coral clumps for snorkelling, ensuring they don’t get overwhelmed when they’re learning.
+The half-day Muri Lagoon Cruise with snorkelling is great value.
+However, for a quick snorkel on your own, Oroa Beach is a top choice for those with younger kids.
+Enjoy the great mix of sandy patches for swimming and coral clumps for snorkelling, which ensures kids don’t get overwhelmed when learning.
 It’s a nice, quiet beach, and perfect for kids who aren’t confident swimmers yet.

 things to do in Cook Islands